evcb/aca-riscv/README.md

 make riscv
 	Generates the Verilog files for the small ALU.
-	Synthesize it for the DE0 board with Quartus and the alu project file.
+	Synthesize it for the altde2-115 board.

 See the Makefile for further examples, or simply run `sbt run` to see all objects with a main.